-Accepta 2091 is a high performance reverse osmosis (RO) antiscalant and dispersant, scientifically formulated for the treatment and protection of reverse osmosis membranes under high silica feed water conditions.
+Accepta 2091 is a high performance non hazardous reverse osmosis (RO) antiscalant and dispersant, scientifically formulated for the treatment and protection of reverse osmosis membranes under high silica feed water conditions.

 A proprietary blend, Accepta 2091 has been specifically designed for ro membrane systems with high silica feed-waters.

 Accepta 2091 can be used in reverse osmosis applications where the reject brine silica levels are as high as 230 ppm at 30oC and pH 7.5.

 Scaling and deposits build up on the reverse osmosis membranes leading to poor permeate quality, low permeate production and increased water and energy costs.

 Accepta 2091 is a proven high performance scale inhibitor against calcium carbonate and calcium sulfate scalants and combats silica fouling by a combination of anti-precipitation, anti-agglomeration and dispersancy processes.

 Accepta 2091 is compatible with a wide range of materials and unlike other antiscalants, is not deactivated in the presence of iron.

 - Highly efficient antiscalant and dispersant for reverse osmosis membrane systems

 - Prevents low production and poor permeate quality